boldbi/bold-bi-docs/docs/faq/what-are-the-various-types-of-data-filtering-in-an-embedded-dashboard.md

     ```

 2. Invoke the `updateFilters` method to perform filtering.
-In the following example, there is a simple demonstration for applying the `Parameter` as `ProductName` and `ParameterValue` as `Alice Mutton` in an on-demand rendering case using updateFilters.
+In the following example, there is a simple demonstration of applying the `Parameter` as `ProductName` and `ParameterValue` as `Alice Mutton` in an on-demand rendering case using updateFilters.

    ```js